Sonalikasingh17/Music_Recommender_System/README.md

   Avoids large `.pkl` files.
 Only `df_cleaned.pkl` and `tfidf_matrix.pkl` are committed—cosine similarity is computed dynamically at runtime.

 - **Streamlit App with Attractive UI**
-  - Styled banner header and recommendation cards
+  - Styled banner header and recommendation with Spotify album covers
   - Spinner feedback and emojis for interactivity
   - Built-in song search via dropdown (with optional autocomplete)